 12 Myths You Need to Stop Believing About Your Car

 Don’t let mechanics trick you!
-These common myths could actually be ruining your car.
+These common car myths could actually be ruining your ride.

 “Premium fuel will help my car’s performance”

-False!
-This gas may be more expensive, but that doesn’t mean it’s purer or cleaner than the regular gas that you fill up with.
+Although this is one of the most prevalent car myths, it’s got no basis in fact!
+Premium gas may be more expensive, but that doesn’t mean it’s purer or cleaner than the regular gas that you fill up with.
 This gas is used for particular cars that need fuel that is less combustible, but it won’t make any difference to your normal vehicle.
-You’ll know if your vehicle requires premium gas by reading your manual.
+You’ll know if your vehicle requires premium gas by reading your owner’s manual.
 If your car’s engine requires a higher-octane level then you should use premium.
 If not, don’t waste your money!

 “I should replace all of my tires at the same time”

 Sure this logic could make sense, but it’s actually not needed.
 Just because one tire needs to be replaced doesn’t mean you need to fork over the money to replace all four.
 As long as the tire is the same brand, model, and size, you are good to go!